openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 {: title="ML-KEM + ECDH composite schemes" #tab-mlkem-ecc-composite}
 Algorithm ID reference                   | ML-KEM       | ECDH-KEM
 ----------------------------------------:| ------------ | ---------
-35                                       | ML-KEM-768   | x25519Kem
+35                                       | ML-KEM-768   | X25519-KEM
-36                                       | ML-KEM-1024  | x448Kem
+36                                       | ML-KEM-1024  | X448-KEM

 The ML-KEM + ECDH composite public-key encryption schemes are built according to the following principal design:

  - The ML-KEM encapsulation algorithm is invoked to create an ML-KEM ciphertext together with an ML-KEM symmetric key share.

- - The encapsulation algorithm of an ECDH KEM, namely X25519-KEM or X448-KEM, is invoked to create an ECDH ciphertext together with an ECDH symmetric key share.
+ - The encapsulation algorithm of an ECDH-KEM, namely X25519-KEM or X448-KEM, is invoked to create an ECDH ciphertext together with an ECDH symmetric key share.

  - A Key-Encryption-Key (KEK) is computed as the output of a key combiner that receives as input both of the above created symmetric key shares and the protocol binding information.